-- A. A written formal complaint (including, but not limited to, Police reports, RLSH incident reports, and personal complaints) documenting an alleged violation of policy may be filed with the University through the Office of the Dean of Student Life for up to six months from the date of the incident and/or discovery by the complainant of the alleged policy violation. - B. A University Conduct Officer may investigate the alleged violations, whether the incident occurs on or off campus. - C. If a University Conduct Officer determines that a policy may have been violated, the matter shall be resolved through a conduct hearing. - D. The University, at its discretion, may proceed with the conduct review process without a formal written complaint. - 2.
-Action Pending a Conduct Hearing If student or student group behavior presents an on-going threat of disruption to the community or is a danger to the safety of the student or others, the Dean of Student Life may impose such sanctions as s/he deems appropriate pending a conduct hearing.
+- A. A written formal complaint (including, but not limited to, Police reports, RLSH incident reports, and personal complaints) documenting an alleged violation of policy may be filed with the University through the Office of the Dean of Student Life for up to six months from the date of the incident and/or discovery by the complainant of the alleged policy violation. - B. A University Conduct Officer may investigate the alleged violations, whether the incident occurs on or off campus. - C. If a University Conduct Officer determines that a policy may have been violated, the matter shall be resolved through a conduct hearing. - D. The University, at its discretion, may proceed with the conduct review process without a formal written complaint.

-3. Mandatory Administrative Withdrawal If student behavior presents an on-going threat of disruption to the community or is a danger to the safety of the student or others to such a degree that resolution through the University Conduct Review Process is not possible, the Dean of Student Life may, with the consultation of the Vice President for Student Affairs, mandate an immediate withdrawal of the student from the University.
+- 2. Action Pending a Conduct Hearing If student or student group behavior presents an on-going threat of disruption to the community or is a danger to the safety of the student or others, the Dean of Student Life may impose such sanctions as s/he deems appropriate pending a conduct hearing. - 3.
+Mandatory Administrative Withdrawal If student behavior presents an ongoing threat of disruption to the community or is a danger to the safety of the student or others to such a degree that resolution through the University Conduct Review Process is not possible, the Dean of Student Life may, with the consultation of the Vice President for Student Affairs, mandate an immediate withdrawal of the student from the University.
 Such mandatory withdrawal may include, but is not limited to: withdrawal from academic classes, removal from any university-owned housing, suspension from participation in any University activity.
-The Dean of Student Life may impose conditions and/or a time period for the withdrawal and the student may not return to the University until all such conditions and expiration of the time period are met.
+The Dean of Student Life may impose conditions and/or a time period for the withdrawal and the student may not return to the University until all such conditions and expiration of the time period are met. - 4.
+Informal Resolution A student found responsible for their first violation of the alcohol policy (where there are no other factors involved, such as but not limited to, noise, failure to comply, possession of a fictitious identification card, etc.) will have their violation handled in an informal meeting with a conduct officer.
+The student will be given an informal warning, parents will be notified and the student will be asked to follow up with their conduct officer.
+Informal resolutions are kept on file in the Dean of Student Life office, they are not reported to outside agencies such as graduate schools or employers.